CankayaUniversity/ceng-407-408-2019-2020-3D-Zombie-Survival-Game-with-Coop-Extension/README.md

 ## 3D Zombie Survival Game
 ***
 <i>3D ZSG is a co-op survival game that is popular with many players nowadays.
-ZSG (Zombie Survival Game) has been designed by Çankaya University computer engineering students by Bilal BATUR, Kaan YILDIZ and Uğur Burak YAVUZ to be valid on macOS and Windows (above windows seven) platforms.</i>
+ZSG (Zombie Survival Game) is being designed as final project by Çankaya University of Computer Engineering Department students Bilal BATUR, Kaan YILDIZ ,Uğur Burak YAVUZ under the supervision of  Dr. Ali Seydi KEÇELİ who is the project advisor.

+###  <ins> Information on the current version of ZSG